parvez2204/parvez2204/README.md

 - 👋 Hi, I’m @parvez2204
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently learning computer science engineering
 - 💞️ I’m looking to collaborate on zoho
 - 📫 How to reach me 6385299700